plugboard-dev/plugboard/README.md

 import typing as _t
 import aiofiles
-from plugboard.component import Component from plugboard.io import IOController as IO
+from plugboard.component import Component from plugboard.component import IOController as IO

 class A(Component):
     io = IO(outputs=["out_1"])